buildpacks/docs/content/docs/reference/spec/migration/buildpack-api-0.4-0.5.md

 ### Character restrictions for process types
 For each process in `launch.toml`, `type` is now restricted to only contain numbers, letters, and the characters `.`, `_`, and `-`, so symlinks on both linux and windows filesystems can be created.

-### Cached layers
-Cached layers are now part of the list of Layers Types for clarity.

 ### Override env vars
 Override is now the default behavior for env files without a suffix.